Loyalty marketing: Consistent quality

 A single defective or low-quality product could be enough to turn a customer away, so businesses must offer a consistent product.
 If consumers buy a product that lives up to or even surpasses all of their expectations, they are unlikely to look elsewhere when buying that product again.
 Consistent delivery on expectations can make a brand's reputation one of quality and trust which are big factors in forming relationships with customers.

 Transparency and communication

-Open and honest communication can build trust with consumers.
-It is easier than ever to communicate with consumers thanks to social media which can be used to inform consumers as well as obtain feedback from them.
-Keeping avenues of communication open makes customers feel heard and valued.
+Companies use open communication, including through social media, to inform customers and gather feedback from them.
+This practice is associated with increased consumer trust.

 Offer benefits and rewards to existing customers

 Loyalty programs have been covered extensively throughout this article, and that is because they are so useful in getting customers to come back for more.
-Many businesses offer deals to new customers such as streaming services offering one week free trials.
+Many businesses offer deals to new customers such as streaming services offering one-week free trials.
 The existing customers, however, are neglected which can lead to them feeling unimportant.
-A company that rewards customers for their patronage is much more likely to retain them.